 Scott Aquilina, AIA

 Scott’s portfolio focuses on arts, education, and cultural clients and includes the renovation and expansion of the Albany Institute of History of Art and the Currier Museum of Art in Manchester, New Hampshire.
-As a senior associate with Ann Beha Architects, Scott oversaw a decade of renovations and facility upgrades at Boston Symphony Hall, including new building systems and performance technology, an accessible lobby and box office, and the 2007 reconstruction of the historic stage.
+Prior to joining Bruner/Cott, Scott was a senior associate at Ann Beha Architects, where he oversaw a decade of renovations and facility upgrades at Boston Symphony Hall, including new building systems and performance technology, an accessible lobby and box office, and the 2007 reconstruction of the historic stage.
 Also with Ann Beha Architects, he has modernized both academic and performing arts buildings at Princeton, Wellesley and Williams, and in 2014 his team completed a new academic center for Cornell’s Law School, the first certified LEED Platinum building on the Ithaca campus.
-From 2013 to 2015, Scott was the senior project manager for the new Student Life and Performance Center at the New England Conservatory of Music, a $70 million project which is currently under construction with Gensler as the Architect of Record and Ann Beha Architects as the Design Architect.
-Scott is currently the principle-in-charge for the design of the new Children’s Museum & Theatre of Maine and is leading a feasibility study for a New Performing Arts Center on behalf of the City of Nashua, New Hampshire.
-His projects have been recognized for design excellence from national and state chapters of the AIA and the Society for College and University Planning.

 Scott lives along the Boston Marathon route in Newton, Massachusetts, with his wife and two children.
 As a life-long member of Grace Episcopal Church, he is dedicated to the stewardship of the 1873 Victorian landmark.
 His joy lies in heading up the church’s Acolyte Program, which provides kids and teenagers opportunities for leadership and growth within the community.
 On summer evenings, Scott can be found bass fishing with son Patrick from their inflatable two-man canoe.